Digital Nomad Visa Guide for Australians

 In just four years, the concept has really taken off!
 In 2024, there are now over 50 countries offering digital nomad visas in some form.
 Australian citizens are eligible for many of these.

-Some of the countries to most recently introduce new digital nomad visas include Thailand, Japan, South Korea and Italy.
+Some of the countries to most recently introduce new digital nomad visas include Thailand, Japan, South Korea, Italy and Kazakhstan.

 Why digital nomad visas?